peterlipan/MRC_VFC/README.md

 # MRC-VFC

-This is the official repo of our paper *Combat Long-tails in Medical Classification with Relation-aware Consistency and Virtual Features Compensation*.
+[MICCAI 2023] This is the official repo of our paper *Combat Long-tails in Medical Classification with Relation-aware Consistency and Virtual Features Compensation*.